First, decide on a subject for your post.

 What can you expect?

 You’ll receive an article that reads as if you wrote it.
-Your quotes will be incorporated as statements of opinion (we don’t typically quote ourselves).
-Any articles by others are properly referenced and credited.
-Best of all, it will be your article with just a dash of L. Davyd Pollack style to make it fun to read.
+If you have any quotes on the subject, they will be incorporated as statements of opinion (we don’t typically quote ourselves).
+Articles by others are properly referenced and credited.
+Best of all, it will be your content with just a dash of L. Davyd Pollack style to make it fun to read.

 Now, for the burning question.
 How much will it cost?